 Committees, boards, and commissions meet to discuss important issues that affect the City of Prince George.
 Some groups form through citizen engagement while others - such as the Prince George Public Library Board - come together through provincial legislative mandate.

 These groups function to help the City operate as a representative, efficient, and transparent local government and Council Committees are directed by way of individual Terms of Reference and the Committees, Commissions, and Boards Procedures Manual.

 Due to COVID-19 developments, scheduled meetings for the following committees are suspended until further notice:

 Committees and Boards

-Advisory Committee on Development Design
+Development & Design

-The Standing Committee on Finance and Audit meets as per the established work plan for discussions on issues related to the City’s financial and purchasing functions.
+The Standing Committee on Finance and Audit discusses issues related to the City’s financial and purchasing functions.

 It also reviews the City’s financial auditing processes.

 The Standing Committee on Intergovernmental Resolutions develops resolutions on issues that may be advanced by Council for consideration government conventions.